anthonychu/melcher/content/draft/2020-10-13-Enterprise-File-Shares/index.md

 The features table looks quite similar – but the details make this more interesting:

-Protocol compatibilityis a strength of ANF – more protocols and SMB combined with NFSv3: Some applications require both protocols, especially in an integration scenario.
+Protocol compatibility is a strength of ANF – more protocols and SMB combined with NFSv3: Some applications require both protocols, especially in an integration scenario.
 As of writing this, NFS is in Preview for Azure Files.

 As of now, you must start with at least 4 TiB for ANF, for AZF it is only 100 GiB – if you only have a small scenario, then AZF scores here.